 I read a lot of books that I don’t end up reviewing for whatever reason.
 Some because I wasn’t impressed.
 Some because I didn’t have the time.
 Some I just wasn’t feeling it on whatever particular day I finished.
-I thought I’d start doing a post once a month with just the couple thoughts I shared on Good Reads.
+Reviewing the Unreviewed is my monthly post where I share my few thoughts on all the books I didn’t formally review.

 I Knead You Tonight (Slice Series #2) by Teagan Hunter.
 Read November 3-4.
 3 Stars.

 This was compulsively readable, had some sweet romantic moments, and some good banter, but it ended up being just ok for me.
 The characters were a little more crass than I generally like and it kind of brought down my overall enjoyment.
 I also didn’t really like Drew.
 I felt like she was never called out for her reverse snobbery when it came to why she “hated” Winston and she didn’t really take responsibility for the fact that he was only mean to her in response to her being mean to him.
 While I did like the sweet moments between them, they were mostly a dysfunctional couple and were a little hard to root for.
 However, by the end they both grew a lot and I liked that.

 Engaging Mr. Darcy by Rachel John.
 Read October 31 – November 10.
 3 Stars.